Reliable-Information-Lab-HEVS/elasticsearch_alps/README.md

 # Apertus Pre-Training data indexing

-An ElasticSearch Deployment on Clariden ALPS CSCS Cluster
+An ElasticSearch Deployment on Clariden ALPS CSCS Cluster.
+This is the supporting code for the paper "Getting Your Indices in a Row: Full-Text Search for LLM Training Data for Real World" by Ines Altemir Marinas, Anastasiia Kucherenko, Alexander Sternfeld, Andrei Kucharavy, available at http://arxiv.org/abs/2510.09471.

 ## Repository structure :books:
 -- **scripts** \